-Ms. Valgerður Skúladóttir (Member of the Board of Directors)
+Ms. Valgerður Hrund Skúladóttir (Member of the Board of Directors)

-Valgerður is the founder and CEO of Sensa, an IT services company.
-She has been involved in enterprise IT for 30 years total, formerly as a Director of Corporate sales and Director of Infrastructure solutions at Tæknival.
-She has served on various boards of IT companies, i.e. Staki Automation, Talenta, Siminn DK and Sensa A/S and is currently on the board of a fintech company Memento og Erit ehf.
-She has served on the board of Federation of Icelandic Industries and was chairman of the board for Federation of IT companies.
-She is currently a member of the University Council of Reykjavik University as well as member of the board at Reykjavik's Forestry Association.

-Valgerður has a C.Sc. degree in Electric Engineering from the University of Iceland and a MBA from University of Miami.
+Valgerður Hrund Skúladóttir joined the Board in March 2024.
+Valgerður has worked in IT for the past 30 years.
+She is the founder of Sensa, an IT services company, and its managing director since its inception (2002).
+Prior to that she was, among other things, managing director of corporate sales and infrastructure solutions at Tæknival.
+She has served as director of the IT companies Staki Automation and Talenta, Siminn DK and Sensa A/S and is currently a director of the fintech company Memento and Erit ehf.
+She sat on the board of Íslandsbanki, Confederation of Icelandic Employers, the Federation of Icelandic Industries and on its Intellectual Property Council, served as Chairman of the Board for the Federation of IT companies (SUT) and is currently a board member of the Reykjavik Forestry Association and an alternate board member of the Board of the Classical Dance School and Business Iceland.
+Valgerður has a CSc in Electrical Engineering from the University of Iceland and an MBA from the University of Miami.
 The alternate members of the Issuer's Board of Directors are as follows:

+Name Title

-Name Title Mr. Páll Grétar Steingrímsson Alternate Member of the Board of Directors Ms. Herdís Gunnarsdóttir Alternate Member of the Board of Directors
+Ms. Herdís Gunnarsdóttir Alternate Member of the Board of Directors

+Mr. Páll Grétar Steingrímsson Alternate Member of the Board of Directors

+Ms. Herdís Gunnarsdóttir (Alternate Member of the Board of Directors)